 A temporal relationalist can be defined as someone who treats time as a nonfundamental or derived entity.
-Such an anti-Newtonian position is typically seen to have originated with the work of Descartes, Leibniz and perhaps also Hugens28 but is contained in the most direct form within the ideas of Mach29.
-With regard to Jacobi's theory temporal relationalism should be understood as an insistence that that the parametrization of a solution is unphysical since it is only the relation between two instantaneous states which should matter not how the this relation is 'abstracted' in terms of parametrization 30.
-Thus, just as the spatial relationalist was committed to two points in velocity-configuration/phase space which are connected by spatial symmetries representing the same thing, the temporal relationalist is committed to two parameterizations of a solution within the relevant space representing the same thing.
-This would seem, prima facie, to leave open the option for either a unsophisticated variant of temporal relationalism whereby we merely utilize anti-haecceity to 'mop-up' the excess possibilities entailed by the multiplicity of parameterizations or a reductive variant whereby we we quotient out the relevant symmetry group to leave a space with the requisite reduced set of possiblities.
+Such an anti-Newtonian position is typically seen to have originated with the work of Descartes, Leibniz and perhaps also Huygens (Barbour [unpublished]). but is contained in the most direct form within the ideas of Mach.32 With regard to Jacobi's theory temporal relationalism should be understood as an insistence that the parameterisation of a solution is unphysical since it is only the relation between two instantaneous states which should matter, not how this relation is 'abstracted' in terms of parameterisation.33 Thus, just as the spatial relationalist was committed to two points in velocity-configuration/phase space which are connected by spatial symmetries representing the same thing, the temporal relationalist is committed to two parameterisations of a solution within the relevant space representing the same thing.
+This would seem, prima facie, to leave open the option for either an unsophisticated variant of temporal relationalism whereby we merely utilise anti-Haecceity to mop-up the excess possibilities entailed by the multiplicity of parameterisations or a reductive variant whereby we we quotient out the relevant symmetry group to leave a space with the requisite reduced set of possibilities.

-So far the debate seems to closely resemble that for space/space-time.
+So far the debate seems to resemble closely that for space/space-time.
 However there are two new and interesting complications that we must consider.
-The first stems from the fact that the reparameterization symmetry of Jacobi's theory is, unlike the global symmetries that feature in the space/spacetime debate, manifestly local.
-The locality of the symmetry means that a straightforward substantivalist who sticks with haecceity with regard to points in an unreduced possibility space could be left open to pernicious indeterminism in their ontology of the type discussed in section 5.4.
-Such a development has been key to the perceived derailment of straightforward substantivalism for the case of general relativity which features local space-time symmetries 31 and may be expected for this case also.
-Of course, our straightforward temporal substantivalist has only thus far be understood to be committed to the haecceity of parameterized solutions in the relevant possibility space.
-However, like the corresponding position for points local symmetries have the potential to generate a ontological undedetermination issue for people who assign primitive identity to parameterized curves.
-Consider the case of a system represented by possibility space which features two solutions which are connected by an element of the reparameterization group.
-These two solutions
+The first stems from the fact that the reparameterisation symmetry of Jacobi's theory is, unlike the global symmetries that feature in the space/spacetime debate, manifestly local.
+The locality of the symmetry means that a straightforward substantivalist who sticks with Haecceity and an unreduced possibility space could be left open to pernicious indeterminism in their ontology of the type discussed in §5.4.
+Such a development has been key to the perceived derailment of straightforward substantivalism for the case of general relativity which features local spacetime symmetries 34 and may be expected for this case also.
+Our straightforward temporal substantivalist is understood to be committed to Haecceitism in that that they admit cross-identification of temporally relabelled instantaneous states between histories as represented by curves related by reparameterisation.
+Thus, the differently parameterised curves are taken to represent ontologically distinct